gmtorres95/10-TrackIt/README.md

 # <img src="./public/favicon.png" height="24px" />  TrackIt

-Manage your habits and create new ones!
+Track your habits and create new ones!
 Check the this application in production [here](https://track-it-amber.vercel.app)

 ## Technologies